lightning/bolts/02-peer-protocol.md

    `cltv_expiry`.
 See steps 4-7 above, which imply a deadline of `2R+G+S` blocks before `cltv_expiry`: 7 blocks is reasonable.

-4. The minimum `cltv_expiry` accepted for terminal payments: the worst case for the terminal node C lower at `2R+G+S` blocks (steps 1-3 above don't apply).
-The default in
-   [BOLT #11](11-payment-encoding.md) is 9, which is slightly more conservative than the 6 this calculation suggests.
+4. The minimum `cltv_expiry` accepted for terminal payments: this is the same calculation as above.
+The default in [BOLT #11](11-payment-encoding.md) is 9, which is slightly more conservative than the 7 this calculation suggests.

 #### Requirements